Heritage Open Days 2014

 The Judge's Lodgings, Lancaster

-Nearer the date, a full programme of events will be available online and from Lancaster and Morecambe Visitor Information Centres (01524 582394 / 582808).
+The full programme of events is now available from Lancaster and Morecambe Visitor Information Centres (01524 582394 / 582808), as well as other Council buildings.

 Did you know that the Judges' Lodgings is the oldest town house in Lancaster and used to be the home of Thomas Covell, the famous witchfinder-general who played a part in the trials and imprisonment of the Lancashire Witches?
-This year you will be able to view for the first time the house's gardens to the rear and share ideas for its future development.
+This year you will be able to view the house's landscaped gardens to the rear.

 Why not take the opportunity to step inside the fabulous Victorian Pavilion Theatre now known as the Winter Gardens in Morecambe or gaze over the fantastic array of classic bikes on show.
 Or take a trip to the quaint village of Heysham where you will find the remains of St Patrick's Chapel and see the ancient rock-hewn graves which are amongst the ruins.